There’s No Financial Literacy Gender Gap Amongst 10-14-Year-Old’s!

 At first, we didn’t even respond to the #GirlMath meme!

-We’re taking it as a sign of respect – all the inquiries about the difference between boys and girls in our thinking-before-buying workshops.
-It started last summer, with the #GirlMath meme.
+We took it as a sign of respect – all the inquiries about the difference between boys and girls in our thinking-before-buying workshops.
+It started last summer with the #GirlMath meme.
 We had yet to join Instagram.
-We’d never thought in terms of girls versus boys, because we just want to get our content in front of as many kids as possible.
-But the requests wouldn’t go away – so we responded: “Kids who use the DIMS – DOES IT MAKE SENSE?® SCORE Calculator don’t need to humorously justify their purchases; they already know what they’re buying makes sense for them and their family, before, any money is spent.”
-To underscore the obvious we added that there is no actual #GirlMath, nor #BoyMath, there is #JustMath.
+We’d never thought about girls versus boys because we just want our content in front of as many young people as possible.
+But the requests wouldn’t go away – so we replied: “Kids who use the DIMS – DOES IT MAKE SENSE?® SCORE Calculator don’t need to humorously justify their purchases; they already know what they’re buying makes sense for them and their family”.
+To underscore the obvious, we added that there is no actual #GirlMath, nor #BoyMath, but #JustMath.

-We’re so focussed on getting middle schoolers everywhere to recognize that they both can, and should want, to ask questions about money, that we stay in our lane, working towards that goal.
-But in Q4’23 we decided to learn what the experts have to say.
-We read studies and white papers .
-And according to the Global Financial Literacy Excellence Centre, as much as one-third of the gender gap in financial literacy is due to confidence while the other two-thirds is due to knowledge.
-At which point it hit us, if we don’t experience any financial literacy (or confidence) gender gap amongst 10-14-year-old’s, can’t we seriously narrow the adult money gender gap – just by keeping what we experience going?
+We’re so focused on getting middle schoolers everywhere to recognize that they both can and should want to ask questions about money that we stay in our lane, working towards that goal.
+But in Q4’23, we decided to learn exactly what the money gender gap experts have to say.
+We read studies and white papers.
+According to the Global Financial Literacy Excellence Centre, as much as one-third of the gender gap in financial literacy is due to confidence, while the other two-thirds is due to knowledge.
+At which point it hit us: if we don’t experience any financial literacy (or confidence) gender gap amongst 10-14-year-olds, can’t we seriously narrow the adult money gender gap – just by keeping what we experience going?

-Indeed, raising the FIRST generation of young adults where young women continue to ask questions about money, before making personal financial decisions, with the same frequency as young men, can’t help but narrow the money gender gap.
+Indeed, raising the FIRST generation of young adults, where young women continue to ask questions about money before making personal financial decisions with the same frequency as young men, can’t help but narrow the money gender gap.
 How so?
 If you grow up getting and using (at first basic) financial information to make your life better, why…would you ever stop?
-When young women ask detailed questions about starting salary pay bands, employer-sponsored savings programs, and family leave, with the same frequency as young men, and then choose their first and future employers according to the answers to those questions – it stands to reason that employers will NOT want to lose talent to gender equitable competitors.
+And when young women ask detailed questions about salary pay bands, employer-sponsored savings programs, and family leave with the same frequency as young men and then choose their first and future employers according to the answers to those questions – it stands to reason that employers will NOT want to lose talent to gender equitable competitors.
 When in need, employers want the best human for the job possible, full stop.

 The money habits and beliefs we develop in childhood are incredibly stable – so helping kids develop productive ones in the first place, doesn’t only help them in real-time, it has tremendous future value.
 There’s a huge ripple effect!

-We understand systemic change is required to eliminate the money gender gap.
-We also appreciate the backlash against any solution to the money gender gap that resembles “fixing women”.
-But if you grow up getting and using (at first basic) financial information to make your life better – do you feel like you’re “being repaired”?
-Or do you just feel like you’re learning how to manage your personal finances in a way that supports your well-being?
-We think it’s the latter!
+We understand systemic change is required to eliminate the money gender gap (which is broader than just the gender pay gap).
+We also appreciate backlash against any solution to the money gender gap that resembles “fixing women”.
+Our vision is a world where all children grow up practicing, getting, and using (at first basic) financial information to make their lives better.
+A world where all young adults feel comfortable asking questions about money before making personal financial decisions.

-What’s the simplest way to grow up getting and using financial information to make your life better?
-You know our answer: practice thinking before buying!
-To use Dr. Peter Attia’s phrase, getting kids to embrace thinking before buying on the regular may seem “so-what-ish”.
-But as anyone who’s had a child attend a Gifting Sense workshop knows, what really happens when a young person acquires comfort with basic personal finance terms and ideas, is that they’re also developing the confidence required to seek out the more sophisticated financial information they’ll need later in life, when it is relevant and can be helpful.
-The money habits and beliefs we develop in childhood are incredibly stable – so helping kids develop productive ones in the first place, doesn’t only help them in real-time, it has tremendous future value.
-There’s a huge ripple effect!
+Getting kids to embrace thinking before buying on the regular may seem “so-what-ish”.
+But as anyone who’s given their child early financial education knows, what really happens when a young person acquires comfort with basic personal finance terms and ideas is that they’re also developing the confidence required to seek out the more sophisticated financial information they’ll need later in life when it is relevant and can be helpful.

 To learn more, click on the green or pink buttons below.